 The turmoil at the Tata Group could send a ripple effect through the rest of corporate India in the weeks to come.
 There are 29 listed Tata enterprises with a combined market capitalization of about $116 billion as of March.
 The group's turnover accounts for around 5% of India's gross domestic product.

 With Mistry's dismissal, Tata Group has returned to where it was four years ago, with the old guard firmly in control.
 In a 25-minute meeting the day after Mistry was sacked, Ratan Tata told group chief executives he looked forward to "working with you as we have worked together in the past."

 "An institution must exceed the people who lead it.
 I am proud of all of you, and let us continue to build the group together," he added.

-Ratan Tata will serve as interim chairman for four months while a selection committee looks for a replacement, but finding a successor with credentials strong enough to take the helm of India's largest conglomerate will not be easy.
+Ratan Tata will serve as interim chairman for four months while a selection committee will look for a replacement.
+However, finding a successor with credentials strong enough to take the helm of India's largest conglomerate will not be easy.

-"It will take [a] considerable amount of time to decode some of these complex issues," said Jagannadham Thunuguntla, head of research at the financial services company Karvy Stock Broking.
+"It will take [a] considerable amount of time to decode some of these complex issues," said Jagannadham Thunuguntla, head of research at the financial services company Karvy.